pygame/pygame/docs/reST/ref/draw.rst

             the original line (in the x direction).

    :returns: a rect bounding the changed pixels, if nothing is drawn the
-      bounding rect's position will be the ``start_pos`` parameter (float values will be truncated) and its width and height will be 0
+      bounding rect's position will be the ``start_pos`` parameter value (float values will be truncated) and its width and height will be 0
    :rtype: Rect

    :raises TypeError: if ``start_pos`` or ``end_pos`` is not a sequence of